Continual Learning for Instruction Following from Realtime Feedback: Continual Learning

-\paragraph{Heuristically Propagated Reward} The simple reward computation is likely to result in relatively sparse reward assignment, with many actions not receiving any learning signal.
-This is because users are not required to follow any particular feedback schedule.
+\paragraph{Heuristically Propagated Reward} As users are not required to follow any specific feedback schedule, the simple reward computation is likely to result in relatively sparse reward assignment, with many actions not receiving any learning signal and thus essentially thrown out as training data.
 Indeed, in our experiments, we observe that roughly only 63.1\% of actions receive feedback.
-However, human feedback many not be about the most recent action only, but can potentially be attributed to multiple recent actions.
+However, human feedback may not be about the most recent action only, but can potentially be attributed to multiple recent actions.
 For example, the user may not be certain if to discourage a behavior, such as turning and going in a certain direction, until the trajectory is clear after several steps.

 We address this by taking inspiration from the use of eligibility traces for credit assignment~\cite{Sutton:98rl}, and create heuristics to propagate the reward to actions that otherwise receive no reward.
 If an action is assigned no reward, we propagate to it a reward from a later action by assigning to it the reward of the next action that is assigned one, if one exists within the next eight actions.
 The only exception is that we do not propagate reward from a $\actname{STOP}$ action that receives a negative reward.